 After it's all over, you still have a bit of work to do.
-You should follow up with all the people involved: your team, speakers, volunteers, vendors, and -of course---the attendees follow these two main reasons.
+You should follow up with all the people involved: your team, speakers, volunteers, vendors, and -of course-the attendees follow these two main reasons.

 - 1. Say "Thank you": You should thank everyone for their participation and efforts.
 Not only is this a common courtesy but you'll also get to leave a positive impression.
 There's a good chance this isn't your last conference, so you want to nurture any connections you've made. - 2.
-Collect feedback : This is the perfect opportunity to hear what people though of the conference and what could be done better in the future.
+Collect feedback: This is the perfect opportunity to hear what people though of the conference and what could be done better in the future.

-Note : a.
-Write your answer in the space given below b.
-Compare your answer at the end of the unit i.
+- b.
+Compare your answer at the end of the unit - i.
 What is the purpose of a Conference?